 Remember that most stores can easily order books they don’t currently have in stock.

-Daniel Drache is the Professor Emeritus of Political Science and Senior Research Fellow at the Robarts Centre for Canadian Studies at York University in Toronto.
-He is the author of over 20 books on social policy, new information technology, and globalization.
-He lives in Toronto, ON.
+Daniel Drache is professor emeritus of political science and senior research fellow at the Robarts Centre for Canadian Studies at York University in Toronto.
+He is the author of over twenty books on social policy and international affairs.
+He lives in Toronto.

 Marc D. Froese the Professor of Political Science and the Founding Director of the International Studies Program at Burman University in Alberta.
 He is the author of three books and dozens of articles on international trade and political economy.
 He lives in Lacombe, AB.